yimingweng/Nebria_ingens_WGS/notes.md

 variants <- read.pcadapt("E:/YiMing/pcadapt/lcs_final.bed", type = "bed", type.out = "bed")

 # Choosing the number K of Principal Components (here we I use 10, see result of sNMF)
-# Conduct pcadapt analysis, with minor allele threashold to be 0.05 (374*2*0.05= only loci with > 38 alt alleles will be considered)
+# Conduct pcadapt analysis, with minor allele threshold to be 0.05 (374*2*0.05= only loci with > 38 alt alleles will be considered)
-# the LD thinning parameters are following the default setting (500 window size, r suqare=0.1)
+# the LD thinning parameters are following the default setting (500 window size, r square=0.1)
 x <- pcadapt(input = variants, K = 10, min.maf = 0.05 , LD.clumping = list(size = 500, thr = 0.1))
 # see how many sites are removed from doing pca
 summary(x$loadings) # 1,642,161 sites are removed by maf and LD thining